JosephPena1/JosephPena1/README.md

 ### Hello (・-・)ノ

 ### About Me:
-I am a Unity and Unreal programmer, and I enjoy learning new things.
+I am a Unity and Unreal game developer, and I enjoy learning new things.

 ### How to reach me:
 * [LinkedIn](https://www.linkedin.com/in/joseph-pena-5949411ba/)